ADITYA-THEE-CODER/ADITYA-THEE-CODER/README.md

   </a>
 </p>

-<h2 align="center"> A custom AI coding assistant built and designed to deliver personalized guidance, practical coding help, and faster growth for developers. </h2>
+<h2 align="center"> AI Town is a multi-agent simulation app where AI characters with personalities, memory, and relationships interact with each other and the user.
+It focuses on creating a dynamic environment where conversations and behaviors evolve based on past interactions. </h2>
 ________________________________________________________________________________________________________